coodaj/RefactorHW/README.md

-# RefactorHW All code changes made by DJC with some help from a tutor.
+# RefactorHW, all code changes made by DJC with some instruction from a tutor.